wkorando/developer/java-panama/upcall.md

       </copy>
 ```

-Note that `printfPtr` has a variadic arguments definition as denoted by the `...` agrument.
+Note that `printfPtr` has a variadic arguments definition as denoted by the `...` argument.
+Also, note that `&` (ampersand) is the C reference operator but that's probably already more than you should know in the context of the workshop.

 ## Task 2: Invoking a Java method from a C function

 1. Create a C function

 This simple `callback_function` function will accept a pointer to another function that doesn't return something, i.e. `void()`: `*ptrToFunction()`.
-Later in this section, we will see how this function can invoke some Java code, how it can make an upcall.
+Later in this section, we will see how this function can invoke some Java code, i.e. how it can make an upcall.

 Create a C source file named `upcall.c` with the following content.